Shared Health - Shared Responsibility

 • Masks can be removed when students are eating and drinking or taking part in indoor physical activity when a mask cannot be worn.
 Masks are not required during outdoor activities.

 • Each student was issued two cloth face masks at the beginning of this school year.
+They have been replenished throughout the year.
 Students are responsible for wearing a mask to school every day.
 We have a very limited supply of disposable masks for those who forget.

 • Public Health has encouraged us all to socialize the wearing of masks as a measure to protect our collective health.